Keto-Eating/Keto-Recipe-API/README.md

 -   [ ] Create a cart object to store current week's recipes
 -   [ ] Parse ingredientLines and create list
 -   [ ] Add same ingredients with same units to create reduced grocery list

+## Original User Stories (One Version Written By Each Contributor)
+- As a person who has been on the keto diet, a problem that I used to run into is selecting all the recipes I would be using for the following week and then figuring out which ingredients I needed to purchase.
+This was something that took quite a bit of time, I used my Notes app on my phone to jot down what I needed, and would erase each one as I found it at the grocery store.
+It was not convenient and a took a lot of time every weekend to do my groceries.
+- As a person who is on the keto diet, I want to be able to easily find recipes with pictures.
+I want to be able to filter my searches by food types, examples: tacos, mediterranean, gluten free, etc. I want the recipes to include the amounts of each ingredient.
+I want to be able to favorite recipes so I can go back to them.
+I also want to be able to modify the recipes.
+I want to save the current recipes in a cart, and then I want my cart to create a shopping list for me.
+- As a person who likes using other people’s recipes for inspiration, I’d like to browse a list of recipes with pictures, sorted by diet.
+Once I have decided on a few recipes, I’d like to specify the number of servings I desire and then turn the recipes into a combined grocery list that is smart enough to convert different units of measurement and combine similar ingredients.
+Once I have the final grocery list, I’d like to easily be able to check off items that I already have in my fridge or pantry.
+Finally, I might want to save myself a trip to the grocery store by clicking  “checkout via [Instacart or Amazon Prime Now].”